mattmallencode/crm/README.md

 ### Mistakes To Learn From

-During the course of our project, we made some mistakes and learned some valuable lessons.
-One mistake we made was not standardizing our HTML, which led to some inconsistencies in our code.
-To avoid this in the future, we learned to standardize our HTML and use best practices to ensure consistency throughout our project.
+During the course of our project, we made mistakes and learned valuable lessons.
+One mistake we made was not standardizing our HTML, ledding to some inconsistencies in our code.
+For the future, we learned to standardize our HTML and use best practices to ensure consistency throughout our project.

 Another mistake we made was not using Flask blueprints, which made it more difficult to manage our code as the project grew.
 We realized the importance of using blueprints to organize our code and make it easier to maintain and update.